YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 I am especially careful when there is diffuse thinning.
 If the donor area is also miniaturizing, transplanted hair may not behave like a permanent solution.
 Then, surgery may be technically possible but strategically unwise.

-Can a hair transplant lower a naturally high female forehead?
+Lowering a naturally high female forehead

-Yes, a hair transplant can lower a naturally high female forehead in specific cases.
+A hair transplant can lower a naturally high female forehead in specific cases.
 The safest candidates usually have a stable hairline, good donor density, no active diffuse loss, and realistic expectations about density and growth time.

 A hair transplant for a naturally high forehead must be measured carefully.
 Lowering the line too far can make the forehead look shorter, but it can also make the result look artificial, dense at the edge and thin behind it, or too heavy for the face.